 Raising standards in education and ensuring all pupils can fulfil their potential is an assumption widely understood but is often insufficiently stated – students are required to attend school regularly to benefit from their education.
 Missing out on lessons leaves children vulnerable to falling behind.
 Children with poor attendance tend to achieve less in both primary and secondary school.

 It is the responsibility of the Head of School to ensure that attendance and punctuality are monitored regularly.

-The primary aim of our school is to ensure that every member of the school community feels valued and respected, and that each person is treated fairly and well.
+The primary aim of our School is to ensure that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, with values built on mutual trust and respect for all.
-The school's behaviour policy is therefore intended to support all members of our school community in living and working together in a mutually beneficial way.
-It aims to promote an environment in which everyone feels happy, safe and secure.
-The school has a number of rules, but our behaviour policy is not primarily concerned with rule enforcement.
+The School's behavior policy is therefore intended to support all members of our school community in living and working together in a mutually beneficial way.
+It aims to promote an environment in which everyone feels happy, safe, and secure.
+The School has a number of rules, but our behavior policy is not primarily concerned with rule enforcement.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
-The school expects every member of the school community to behave in a considerate way towards others.
-This policy aims to help children grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school and the wider community.
+The School expects every member of the school community to behave in a considerate way towards others.
+This policy aims to help children grow in a safe and secure environment, and to become positive, responsible, and increasingly independent members of the School and the wider community.